-Tap on the line if you wish to set a PIN.
+Tap on the line if you wish to enable the feature and set a PIN.

 The PIN can be up to 8 characters in length.
+(Only numeric characters are allowed- 0 to 9).
 Once set, IDT will not allow access to the device without a valid PIN being entered.